Entanglement Model for Mode-Pairing Quantum Key Distribution: Security Proof of MP-QKD

-In the entanglement scheme for MP-QKD, Alice (Bob) will perform the POVM in step-iv and measurement in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$ on the systems $A'_{jk}$ ($B'_{jk}$) in step-v after Eve's evolution on systems $A_{jk}B_{jk}$.
-Actually, since the two measurements are done continuously, they could measure the ancillary systems only once by combining the two measurements as long as they can infer the POVM results $0$ or $1$.
-When measuring the ancillary systems in two steps, the measurement result state is $\ket{00}$ or $\ket{11}$ ($\ket{01}$ or $\ket{10}$) in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$ only when the POVM result is $0$ ($1$).
+In the entanglement scheme for MP-QKD, Alice and Bob perform the POVM in step-iv, modulate the phase and perform measurement in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$ on the ancillary systems in step-v.
+The phase evolution with operator $U_{\delta^{a}_{jk}-\delta^{b}_{jk}}$ has no physical observability on the last measurement in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$, which can be eliminated directly.
+Note that the phase evolution is performed only in $Z$ basis, hence the elimination will not affect the estimation of the phase error rate with $X$ basis.
+Since these operations are done continuously after Charlie's announcement, there is no difference if we combine them into a single operation as long as we can infer the intermediate results (i.e., the POVM results).
+The combined operation is just the measurement in step (v).
+When measuring the ancillary systems in two steps, the measurement result state is $\ket{00}$, $\ket{11}$, and $\ket{01}$ or $\ket{10}$ in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$ only when the POVM result is 0, 2, and 1, respectively.
 Therefore, we can infer the POVM results from the results measured in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$.
-We note the combined measurement is just the measurement in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$.
-Therefore, the entanglement scheme for MP-QKD in Sec. \ref{entanglement} is equivalent to the following \textit{entanglement scheme for MP-QKD II} in Box 4 by eliminating the POVM in step-iv and advancing the measurement in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$ in step-v to step-iv:
+Therefore, the entanglement scheme for MP-QKD in Sec. \ref{entanglement} is equivalent to the following \textit{entanglement scheme for MP-QKD II} in Box 4 by eliminating the POVM and phase evolution and advancing the measurement in the basis $\{\ket{st}\}_{s,t\in\mathbb{Z}_2}$ from step-v to step-iv: